-The benefit of this architecture is that it allows the Accounting Repository itself to control the rate of flow of accounting data into the Repository.
-The current services, in contrast, rely on sites sending data at appropriate time intervals, but there is always the chance of misconfiguration leading to the central Accounting Repository to receive many more messages than normal.
-Limitations of this architecture include the fact that separate extensions to the SSM software will be needed to parse the raw response from the REST APIs of each supported storage system.
-For example, Onedata based systems, like the EGI DataHub, will return raw usage data in a different format to Ceph based systems.
-Also, pulling the records directly will require the REST interface to be available at the same time as the SSM initiates the pull.
-This differs from sending records via the Message Broker, which acts as a buffer, storing records for multiple days, allowing asynchronous publishing and consuming.
-Once the records are on the APEL server, they will be loaded and summarised.
-The portal is then updated via the Message Broker as happens now.

-As exposing a REST interface can be more technically challenging for a storage service to implement than using a centrally managed message broker service, there is still the option for a storage service to push data via the message brokers.
-It will depend on the specific storage service as to which is the better system to exploit.

 Integration and dependencies

-For existing types of accounting, communication between clients and the central APEL server is via the EGI Message Broker network using the APEL SSM package.
-The SSM can be configured to send or receive messages to or from specific queues, which is set in the SSM configuration.

 For this dataset usage accounting prototype, the central APEL server uses an updated SSM with support for pulling data directly from REST HTTP interfaces so that it can interact with EGI DataHub.
 It is possible these usage records could be sent over a messaging broker; however the prototype has been developed against the external OneData REST API, with the SSM querying the storage system directly.

 The central APEL server can use the EGI service registry (GOCDB) to get a list of endpoints so that only data from endpoints correctly defined in GOCDB is processed.
 This feature is not currently used by this prototype, as it is not clear yet how multiple separate instances of the same underlying technology, i.e. OneData, would be handled.
 They could be handled by separate SSM instances or one instance querying different destinations.
 In either case, determining how the new feature would integrate with GOCDB is considered a mandatory requirement to move DataSet accounting into production in the future.